+Additional Information

-Additional Information on Does this project lin k to any other recently completed or proposed restoration or protection edge related to water quality, quantity, habitat, barriers, etc.) Is there current or fu uture potential landowner willingness to have a project done on this land?
+Does this project link to any other recently completed or proposed restoration or protection projects?
+(List all projects related to water quality, quantity, habitat, barriers, etc.)

+Is there current or future potential landowner willingness to have a project done on this land?

 Would there be any educational opportunities associated with this project?

-(What is the problem?
-What ecological concerns or limiting factors does oblem Statement the project address?
+Problem Statement (What is the problem?
+What ecological concerns or limiting factors does the project address?
 For bank protection projects, what are the reach- scale and site specific causes of erosion (see Bank Erosion Strategy)?
 Are there any known potential constraints (infrastructure, access limitations, etc.) or other project considerations?
-Please include the
+Please include the chapter and section of a recovery plan where this action is recommended as well as the recovery plan goal to which the project relates.

+Goals and Objectives

+Estimated Timeframe for Project Completion

+Rough Cost

+Estimate (required)

+Partner(s)

+If applicable, Secured Funding and Sources